-We would then draw attention to the inferred genotypes and segregation of these five haplotypes at two putative loci within the population of taxa, which are shown in the table at the bottom of the passport (Figure 2).
-In this idealized example, the genotypes of all 10 taxa are complete at both accepted loci.
-The numbers in each cell show the total counts of tags observed for each taxon under each haplotype within a selected locus.
+We would then draw attention to the inferred genotypes and segregation of these five combined haplotypes at two putative Haplotag loci within the population of taxa, which are shown in the table at the bottom of the passport (Figure 2).
+In this idealized example, the genotypes of all 10 taxa are complete at both accepted Haplotag loci.
+The numbers in each cell show the total counts of tags observed for each taxon under each haplotype within a selected Haplotag locus.
 Those with non-zero counts for two (or more) haplotypes (e.g. Taxa TJ, under Locus 1) are scored as heterozygotes.
 These inferred genotypes are written to a simple text-based file called "HTgenos.txt".
-Since many programs for genetic analysis cannot read haplotypes, an alternate genotype file is written where genotypes are defined by SNP calls from within the haplotypes.
-In the example in Figure 2, three SNP calls would be written, with Locus-1 being converted to two sub-loci, identified by their SNP positions.
+Since many programs for genetic analysis cannot read haplotypes, an alternate genotype file is written where genotypes are defined by SNP locus calls from within the Haplotag loci.
+In the example in Figure 2, three SNP locus calls would be written, with 'Locus-1' being converted to two SNP loci, identified by their SNP positions within the Haplotag loci.
 Nomenclature output files are also written, such that all dependencies are represented in a hierarchical naming system.
 These files are designed with shared fields such that they could easily be loaded into a relational database designed for this purpose.